Probationary Periods

 A probationary period is a clause for new employees joining a company, helping both the employee and employer asset if they fit the role correctly.

-During the probationary period, employees can be excused from some contractual rights, such as company or employee benefits.
-Some workplaces require employees to pass their probationary periods before agreeing to hybrid work arrangements.
+During probation, employees can be excused from some contractual rights, such as company or employee benefits.
+Some workplaces require employees to pass their probation before agreeing to hybrid work arrangements.

 Recruitment campaigns can be highly time-consuming and costly for businesses, and utilising probationary periods to benefit the business is critical.